Samsung Confirms Galaxy Fold Cancellation

 These customers will likely receive devices plagued with the same reliability issues.

 During a teardown of the device, iFixit described the Galaxy Fold as “alarmingly fragile,” as previously reported by The Inquisitr. iFixit’s video also exposed an issue with the way the phone was assembled, which allowed foreign particles to get behind the display causing it to malfunction.
-Samsung has since requested that the teardown be removed. iFixit eventually removed the video but made it clear via a statement on its website that, the company was under no legal obligation to do so.
+Samsung has since requested that the teardown be removed. iFixit eventually removed the video, but made it clear via a statement on its website that, the company was under no legal obligation to do so.

 “We were provided our Galaxy Fold unit by a trusted partner.
 Samsung has requested, through that partner, that iFixit remove its teardown,” the statement read.
 “We are under no obligation to remove our analysis, legal or otherwise.”